HMPO/hmpo-form-wizard/README.md

     // a condition can be a controller method
     { fn: Controller.prototype.conditionMethod, next: 'functional-condition' },

+    // a condition can be a controller method specified by name { fn: 'conditionMethod', next: 'functional-condition' },

     // the next option can be a function to return a dynamic next step { field: 'field1', value: true, next: (req, res, con) => 'functional-next' },